simoncblyth/opticks/graphics/ggeoview/issues/leaky_sphere.rst

 Shooting millions of photons from Vacuum at the +Z pole of Pyrex sphere
 from a hemi-spherical torch source leads some 8% incorrectly thinking already in pyrex when actually in vacuum
-(ie they failed to intersect at the targetted +Z pole)
+(ie rays failed to intersect at the targetted +Z pole outer surface instead intersecting all the way across on other side of sphere from "inside")

 Select them interactively with material sequences starting Py::